 Over the past decades, power industry is fighting against ash buildup with regular boiler cleaning.
 Various soot cleaning technologies are utilized to manage the problem, but the theory behind the act of cleaning changes little.
 The methods include rapping system, manual shaking, explosion blasting, steam soot blowing, etc. New soot cleaning methods occur in later days.
 Water canon, which uses higher pressure water, clean the tube by washing.
 Sonic horn, an acoustic cleaning system, could remove soot by low frequency sound wave.

 Shock wave soot blower is a breakthrough in boiler soot cleaning technology.
-It generates shock wave by explosion of ignitable gas misture, so it is also called detonation cleaning system.
+It generates shock wave by fuel gas explosion, so it is also called explosion cleaning system.
 Steam soot blower is traditional wet cleaning method, while shock wave cleaning is dry method with higher cleaning power.

 Shock wave pulse is generated by the detonation of fuel gas mixed with air.
 The process takes place within 10 milliseconds.
 Detonation happens at 200-250m/s subsonic speed.
 Combustion pressure wave is up to 0.7Mpa.
 Only when fuel gas is mixed with air at proper ratio, the combustion could happen rapidly.
 Below is a table of fuel gas with flammable limits and standard combustion speed.